 By only delivering the envelope (including msid) of a message from a sender to the receiver, less bandwidth, storage, and processing time is used at the receiver side, which is especially important for resource constrained users, e.g., wireless, PDA, or dial-up users.
 On the other hand, if the receiver indeed wants to read the message, negligible extra time and bandwidth is required.
 Since the receiver is less likely interested in messages from unknown sources, the majority of such messages will not be retrieved.
 As a result, considering the huge volume of spam on the Internet, much less bandwidth will be wasted by spam.
-As a simple back of envelope calculation, assuming there are 30 billion spam messages sent daily on the Internet [10] and the average size of these messages is 5 KBytes [5].
+For simple back of envelope calculation, assuming there are 30 billion spam messages sent daily on the Internet [11] and the average size of these messages is 5 KBytes [7].
 We further assume the envelope of these messages occupies 1KBytes on average.
-Then it is easy to see that we will have daily 120
+Then it is easy to see that we will have daily 120 Tera Bytes worth of bandwidth saving on the Internet.
+Note that if content-based filter is used alone, these spam messages are still delivered on the Internet.